Cost Comparison

 Cost Tiers by State

-The following table categorizes states by their typical cost tier for obtaining a Low Voltage Technician License:
+The following table categorizes states into tiers based on their general affordability for obtaining a Low Voltage Technician License:

 TierEstimated RangeStates